BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

     #   - create a new file
     cut -d',' -f1,4,5 ${INPUT} > ${INPUT}.new.csv

-Save this file as "basic_example_1.sh".
-To run this file on the command-line, we would run:
+Using your text editor of choice, save this file as "basic_example_1.sh".
+To then run this script on the command-line, we would run:

     $ bash basic_example_1.sh

 __Questions__

 - What was the output?
 - What was contained in the new file and what was the file called?
 - Where was this file saved and why was it saved there?